Chorro/prozzie/docs/cli/CLI.md

 `--kafka-connector`:
 Mandatory.
 This parameter allows us to specify the path of kafka-connect connector jar file.
 You can use a relative or absolute path.

+`--compose-file`:
+Mandatory.
+This parameter allows us to specify the **absolute path** of docker-compose file.
+You must use a absolute path due to docker-compose context.

 `--config-file`:
 Mandatory.
 This parameter allows us to specify the path of configuration bash file to handle the connector's configuration.
 You can use a relative or absolute path.

 #### How to create a new configuration bash file

-To create a new configuration bash file for your kafka-connect connector, you can use a simple `json` or `yaml` scheme to generate automatically the bash file:
+You can create a new configuration bash file for a new connector based in kafka-connect (using `--kafka-connector`) or docker-compose (using `--compose-file`).
+You can use a simple `json` or `yaml` scheme to generate automatically the bash file:

 **JSON schema:**

 To use a json schema you need to specify it with `--config-file.json` option.

+`kafka-connect based connector`

 ```json
 {